aks861999/Spotify-Sequential-Recommendation-System/README.md

 **Why 50?** The power-law analysis shows the inflection point where artist representations become too sparse to yield reliable co-occurrence statistics for embedding training.
 Below this threshold, tracks associated with an artist would have too few playlist neighbours to produce a meaningful embedding.

 #### Cold-Start Mitigation
 Users with fewer than 10 unique artists in their playlists are excluded.
-These users provide insufficient signal to learn meaningful sequence patterns from, and including them would introduce noise that actively harms generalisation to new users — the classic **cold-start problem**.
+These users provide insufficient signal to learn meaningful sequence patterns from, and including them would introduce noise that actively harms generalisation to new users, the classic **cold-start problem**.

 ```python
 df = df[df.groupby('user_id').artist.transform('nunique') >= 10]